 Plans should be supported / informed by available habitat mapping (including wetland mapping) and other ecological surveys as relevant.
 The Plan should refer to and reflect the relevant commitments in Ireland's National Biodiversity Action Plan 2017-21 (DCHG, 2017).
-Local Heritage/Biodiversity plans should be highlighted and should promote the implementation of key actions set out in these plans.
+Additionally, the NPWS have published the Article 17 Report on the Status of EU Protected Habitats and Species in Ireland (NPWS, 2019) Local Heritage/Biodiversity plans should be highlighted and should promote the implementation of key actions set out in these plans.
 Where not established, commitments should be included to prepare these plans.